Christmas crack: The easiest and most addictive holiday gift

 - Silicone spatula

 What could be simpler to make?
 I was so shocked when I looked up the ingredients, I didn't believe that the recipe was correct.
-To put it to the test, I tried a recipe that I found with one hour to spare and it really was that easy.
+To put it to the test, I tried a recipe that I found with an hour to spare and it really was that easy.
 Here's how to do it:

-1. Preheat the oven to 350°F. Arrange it so there is a rack in the middle.
+1. Preheat the oven to 350 degrees F. Arrange it so there is a rack in the middle.

 2. Line your baking sheet with parchment paper or a silicone baking mat.
-This keeps the toffee from sticking; allegedly, you could also simply grease the dish and/or just cook it in a nonstick pan, but I didn't want to take any chances.
+This keeps the toffee from sticking; allegedly, you could also simply grease the dish or just cook it in a nonstick pan, but I didn't want to take any chances.

 3. Arrange the crackers in a single layer on the lined baking sheet.
 Set aside.